mystsoftware/myst-help-center/platform-configuration/add-compute-nodes/can-i-configure-ejb-transaction-timeout-through-myst.md

 #### **Reflect the Changes to your Environment**

-1. Shutdown all of the SOA servers.
-This can be done using **Note**: To reflect these changes to your environment the SOA servers must first be shutdown.
+To reflect these changes to your environment the SOA servers must first be shutdown (but the Admin Server must be up).
+The following FAQ could be used to stop the SOA Servers [](/platform-configuration/add-compute-nodes/how-do-i-shutdown-or-start-up-some-of-my-servers.md).
 This is to allow MyST to update the soa-infra application with the new configuration.
-Once you
+Once the SOA Servers are stopped, perform an update as normal, once this is complete you can start the SOA servers again.